intmus/inttheory19-20/_03-triads-7chords-leadsheet/a1-triads.md

 abc: true
 ---

-In discussing key signatures, we explored how the interval of the perfect 5th cycles through all twelve pitch classes before repeating.
-And if we substitute a non-perfect 5th after moving through the first seven letter names, we found the defining interval that creates diatonic tonality.
+In discussing key signatures, we found that repeatedly ascending intervals of a perfect 5th cycles through all twelve pitch classes before repeating.
+And if we alter a particular one of those perfect 5ths by a half step--creating a diminished 5th after moving through the first seven letter names--the cycle repeats back on itself and creates the diatonic collection of seven pitches that we associate with Western diatonic tonality.

-This effect is demonstrated by stacking intervals of the 5th on a a major scale.
+This effect can be further demonstrated by stacking intervals of a diatonic 5th on the major scale.

 {% capture ex1 %}X:1
 %%staffsep 100%